Scaling similarities and quasinormal modes of D0 black hole solutions: Discussion

 \subsection{Acknowledgments}

 We would like to thank M. Green, M. Ivanov, V. Ivo, M. Hanada, M. Mezei, M. Rangamani and J. Santos for discussions.
-We also thank N. Bobev, P. Bomans, F. Gautason, G. Horowitz, R. Monten and T. Wiseman for comments that we incorporated in the revised version.
+We also thank N. Bobev, P. Bomans, F. Gautason, G. Horowitz, R. Monten, K\'evin Nguyen and T. Wiseman for comments that we incorporated in the revised version.

 J.M. is supported in part by U.S. Department of Energy grant DE-SC0009988.